obsidian-tasks-group/obsidian-tasks/docs/Advanced/Styling.md

 Below is the same Tasks search in [[Layout#Short Mode|short mode]].

+> [!Note]
-The differences from full mode are:
+> The differences from Full mode are:
+>

-- the `ul` has an extra class `tasks-layout-short-mode`,
+> - the `ul` has an extra class `tasks-layout-short-mode`,
-- any text values after Tasks emoji are omitted,
+> - any text values after Tasks emoji are omitted,
-- the backlink is shorter and has an extra class `internal-link-short-mode`,
+> - the backlink is shorter and has an extra class `internal-link-short-mode`,
-- the postpone button has an extra class `tasks-postpone-short-mode`.
+> - the postpone button has an extra class `tasks-postpone-short-mode`.

 > [!example]- Sample HTML: Short mode
 > ![[Sample HTML - Short mode]]